linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 01.08.2023 (announcement Uptime)
+- 🚀 Exciting update! 📈🔍 Your website's Monitor and Heartbeat data will now be stored in our database for 30 days before being deleted for security reasons. 🗂️🔒 What do you think of this change?
+How do you usually analyze your website's performance?
+Share your thoughts below! 😊 #WebsiteMonitoring #DataSecurity

 ### 01.08.2023 (announcement LaaS)
 - 🔗🚀 Exciting news!
 We are currently working on LaaS - Linkspreed as a Service! 🌐✨